 Reserva : Red wines have to be aged for three years, of which at least one year in the barrel and the rest of the time in the bottle.
 For white wines are two years with at least six months in barrel.
 Rosados (rosé wines) is not available as a Reserva or Gran Riserva.
 The production share is around 15%.

 Gran Reserva: Red wines must be aged five years, of which at least two years in the barrel and up to three years in the bottle.
-Some bodegas produce long-lived white wines that age at least six months in the barrel and 42 months in the bottle.
+Some bodegas produce long-lived white wines that mature for at least six months in the barrel and 42 months in the bottle.
 The production share is only 3%.

 Village and Region : In addition to the maturity-defined quality levels Joven, Crianza, Reserva and Gran Reserva, these two origin-oriented categories have been in existence since the 2017 vintage.

-There are about 20,000 winegrowers, of which, however, 98% only produce grapes and deliver to large wineries or bodegas.
+There are around 20,000 winegrowers, of which, however, 98% only produce grapes and deliver them to large wineries or bodegas.
 The more than 500 bodegas produce around three million hectoliters of wine every year, 40% of which goes into global exports.
 Well-known producers are Alicia Rojas.
 Barón de Ley.
 Berberana.
 Bilbaínas.
 Bodegas Altanza.
 Bodegas Franco Españolas.
 Bretón Criadores.
 Campillo.
 Carlos Serres, Castillo de Fuenmayor, Corral.
 CVNE.
 Domecq Bodegas.
 El Coto de Rioja.
 Faustino.
 Finca Allende.
 La Rioja Alta.
 López de Heredia.
 Luis Cañas (Bodega Amaren), Marqués de Cáceres.
 Marqués de Griñón.
 Marqués de Murrieta.
 Marqués de Riscal.
 Marqués de Vargas.
 Martínez Bujanda.
 Monteabellón.
 Montecillo.
 Muga.
 Ontañón.
 Paternina.
 Primicia.
 Puelles.
 Ramon Bilbao.
 Remírez de Ganuza.
 Riojanas.
 Roda.
 Telmo Rodríguez.
 Torre de Oña.
 Viña Salceda.
 Viñedos de Aldeanueva.
 Viñedos del Contino.
 Viñedos y Bodegas de La Marquesa and Winner Wines,